Retrofitting Underfloor Heating in Old Buildings

 The existing floor must meet the requirements for full-surface adhesion of the studded plates.
 Unevenness and residual moisture will affect the adhesion of the panels.

-Due to the installation of the low profile underfloor heating directly below the surface, additional insulation is not required in most cases.
+Due to the installation as low profile underfloor heating directly under the surface, additional thermal insulation underneath the heating pipes can be avoided in many cases.
 This keeps the installation height low.
-Exceptions are floors above unheated basements and the ground.
+Exceptions are floors above unheated cellar rooms or directly above the ground.
 The requirements of the Energy Saving Ordinance must be observed.
-Further information on thermal insulation for underfloor heating
+Detailed information on thermal insulation.